microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.QuantizeBFP"></a><a name="com.microsoft.quantizebfp">**com.microsoft.QuantizeBFP**</a>

   The BFP quantization operator.
 It consumes a full precision tensor and computes an BFP tensor.
+  More documentation on the BFP format can be found in this paper: https://www.microsoft.com/en-us/research/publication/pushing-the-limits-of-narrow-precision-inferencing-at-cloud-scale-with-microsoft-floating-point/

 #### Version